Extremely broken generalized $\mathcal{PT}$ symmetry: Introduction

 \section{Introduction}

 Since the seminal paper by Bender and Boettcher\cite{BB98} on parity-time symmetry in non-relativistic quantum mechanics, there has been great interest in all kinds of physical problems that lead to $\mathcal{PT}$ -symmetric equations (see\cite{B07} and references therein).
 Strictly speaking, the parity operation is given by $\mathcal{P}f(\mathbf{x})=f(- \mathbf{x})$, where $\mathbf{x}$ represents the set of coordinates that describe the system.
 However, in some applications other operators $\mathcal{ P}$ that satisfy $\mathcal{P}^{2}=\hat{1}$, where $\hat{1}$ is the identity operator, have served as parity, such as, for example, the $2\times 2$ matrix representation chosen by Bender\cite{B07}.
-In this way, several fancy names emerged, like partial $\mathcal{PT}$ symmetry\cite{BKB15} or the humorous reverse-order partial $\mathcal{PT}$ symmetry\cite{F15}.
+In this way, several fancy names emerged, like partial $\mathcal{PT}$ symmetry\cite{BKB15} or reverse-order partial $\mathcal{PT}$ symmetry\cite{F15}.
 Such kind of pseudo-parity operators are particular cases of the unitary operators that lead to antiunitary symmetries\cite{F15,W60,F14}.

-Most studies based on parameter-dependent operators discuss the range of model parameter values for which the eigenvalues are real or appear as complex-conjugate pairs, which gives rise to the so-called unbroken or broken $\mathcal{PT}$ symmetry, respectively\cite{B07} (and references therein).
-On the other hand, some authors have searched for $\mathcal{PT}$ -symmetric non-Hermitian operators with complex eigenvalues for all non-trivial values of the model parameter\cite{FG14b,FG14c,FG15}.
-It was argued that the occurrence of this kind of \textit{extremely broken} $ \mathcal{PT}$ symmetry is due to the point-group or dynamical symmetry of the physical problem and can be predicted by first-order perturbation theory \cite{FG14b,FG14c,FG15}.
+Most studies based on parameter-dependent operators are commonly restricted to the range of model parameter values for which the eigenvalues are real or appear as complex-conjugate pairs, which gives rise to the so-called unbroken (all the eigenvalues are real) or broken (one or more eigenvalues are complex) $\mathcal{PT}$ symmetry\cite{B07} (and references therein).
+If $ \lambda $ is the model parameter then $\mathcal{PT}$ symmetry is unbroken for $0\leq \lambda <\lambda _{c}$ and broken for $\lambda >\lambda _{c}$, where, typically, the Hamiltonian operator is Hermitian for $\lambda =0$.
+On the other hand, some authors have searched for $\mathcal{PT}$-symmetric non-Hermitian operators with complex eigenvalues for all non-trivial values of the model parameter\cite{FG14b,FG14c,FG15}.
+It was argued that the occurrence of this kind of \textit{extremely broken} $\mathcal{PT}$ symmetry, where, for example, $\lambda _{c}=0$, is due to the point-group or dynamical symmetry of the physical problem and can be predicted by first-order perturbation theory\cite{FG14b,FG14c,FG15}.

+There has recently been interest in $\mathcal{PT}$-symmetry in molecular systems.
+Burton et al\cite{BTL19} derived the conditions for $\mathcal{PT}$ -symmetry in the context of electronic structure theory within the Hartree-Fock (HF) approximation.
+These authors showed that the HF orbitals are symmetric with respect to the $\mathcal{PT}$ operator if and only if the effective Fock Hamiltonian is $\mathcal{PT}$-symmetric.